-In the case CoQ10, the potential benefits usually far outweigh the potential for mild side effects, and there are some possible interactions to keep in mind.
+In the case of CoQ10, the potential benefits usually far outweigh the potential for mild side effects, but there are some possible interactions to keep in mind.

 What is CoQ10?

 Coenzyme Q10 is found naturally in many living things, including plants, bacteria, animals and even humans.
 It’s officially classified as an antioxidant, but our cells use it for the production of adenosine triphosphate (ATP), which helps give cells energy and vitality for healthy growth and maintenance.1 Because CoQ10 is essential, it’s often considered a vitamin-like nutrient, but our bodies make some of it naturally so it isn’t classified as a vitamin.

 But just because we make some CoQ10 doesn’t mean we make enough of it for optimal health.
 And as we age, our natural CoQ10 production starts to decline.2 We still make it when we get older, just not as much of it, and that may cause some health concerns.
 There are also medications and other factors that may affect how much CoQ10 our bodies produce.
 CoQ10-rich foods and CoQ10 supplements may help keep your levels of this vital coenzyme up and promote wellbeing.